Dornier Do 217: Early designs and marine plans

-On 5 June 1938 Dornier's overview of its design submitted to the Technical Bureau (Technisches Amt) highlighted some structural differences with the Do 17.
+On 5 June 1938 Dornier's overview of its design submitted to the Technical Bureau (Technisches Amt) highlighted some structural differences from the Do 17.
 In particular, the proposed increase in the bomb load to 1500 kg had to have been a vital factor in the design's acceptance.
-The fuselage was to be not only bigger but also structurally stronger.
+The fuselage was to be not only bigger but also stronger.

-The RLM also had other requirements for Dornier to fill.
-Since 1933 Nazi Germany's Kriegsmarine had pressed for the formation of a Naval Air Arm.
-In January 1938 the Naval Air Arm Inspectorate of the Luftwaffe presented its requirements for a multi-role twin-engined all-metal aircraft that could also conduct maritime operations.
+The RLM also had other requirements for Dornier to satisfy.
+Since 1933 the Kriegsmarine had pressed for the formation of a Naval Air Arm.
+In January 1938 the Naval Air Arm Inspectorate of the Luftwaffe presented its requirements for a multi-role twin-engined all-metal aircraft which could also conduct maritime operations.
 On 5 February 1938 it was agreed with the General Staff.
 The ineffectiveness of horizontal bombing of ship targets had already been noted.
 At the Erprobungsstelle Travemünde military aviation test centre at Greifswald, training units together with a few naval air units practiced bombing the ship Zähringen with concrete bombs.
 The results were a two percent hit rate.
 Junkers Ju 87 dive bombers repeated the assault with a 40% hit rate.
 The superior accuracy of dive bombing was clearly demonstrated.
 The Luftwaffe also wanted a machine that could operate as a fighter aircraft to combat enemy aircraft.
 Essentially they wanted a "sea Stuka" (Junkers Ju 87).
 The aircraft was to have floats and a range of 1500 km and a maximum speed of 400 km/h.

-Dornier set about designing a Dornier floatplane.
+Dornier set about designing a floatplane.
 For hitting targets in the air and sea surface, four automatic weapons would be fitted in the nose.
 The armament would consist of two MG 17 machine guns (500 rounds of ammunition each) and two MG 204 (aka Lb 204) 20mm autocannon (200 rounds of ammunition) as part of the Dornier Do P.85 project (in German sources these were all classified as "machine guns", since the Luftwaffe considered anything 20mm or lower a "machine gun", rather than a cannon like Western nations, hence the "MG" designation).
 Heavy weapons consisted of one 500 kg or two 250 kg bombs for assaulting enemy warships.
 Dornier faced competition from Heinkel and Junkers who were developing the Junkers Ju 88 and Heinkel He 115.

 Instead of MG 204s, MG 151 or MG FF was installed instead.
 Defensive armament was to consist of MG 15s to cover the aft approach.
-In addition the pay load could be modified to one 500 kg and eight 50 kg bombs or even two SC 500 bombs.
+In addition the payload could be modified to one 500 kg and eight 50 kg bombs or even two SC 500 bombs.
 The floats had a volume of 8100 L and were broken into compartments for safety reasons.
 Each float was to contain a fuel tank with a capacity of 500 L. The tail was to consist of the same twin stabilizer configuration as the Do 217, although a single fin was planned.